 “Better than you think you did.”
 Roderigo's face seemed to tighten, as if his mind was telling him to frown.
 “Better than I am,” he said.

 As Ash watched, Roderigo pulled his pocketknife from his jacket, idly thumping it against his leg.
-For a moment, he thought it was merely strange, but as he stared down at the micarta handle it dawned on him exactly what kind of knife that is.
+For a moment, he thought it was merely strange, a new tic that Roderigo must have picked up due to stress.
+As he laid eyes on the micarta handle, however, his mind shifted away from the action and toward the knife itself.
+Suddenly, he realized exactly what kind of knife it was.
 “Holy crap,” he said, leaning forward in awe, “Is that an Emerson knife?”

 “That's a hell of a blade,” Ash said.
 Roderigo seemed to cringe at that word, and then it dawned on him what he had meant just moments before.
 “What happened?”